emc211/optane-kdb-report/README.md

 The framework was designed to mimic a typical kdb market data capture platform and then observe and record system latency.
 A command line flag would tell the framework if it should start its RDB in DRAM or Optane.
 The capture section of the framework is largely base on the standard [tick architecture](https://github.com/KxSystems/kdb-tick)

 The framework simulates the volume and velocity of market data processed on March 9th 2020.
-It prestresses the RDB with 65 million records, and then sends 48,000 updates per second for the next 30 minutes, split between trades and quotes in a 1:10 ratio.
+It prestressed the RDB with 65 million records, and then sends 48,000 updates per second for the next 30 minutes, split between trades and quotes in a 1:10 ratio.

 A tickerplant (tp) consumed this feed and on a timer distributed the messages to an aggregation engine which stats aggregated to a minute and daily level before publishing them back to the tickerplant.
 The RDB consumes the raw and aggregated data.
-On a seperate configurable timer, the monitor process queried the RDB and measures all of the below, considered to be a "typical kdb query":
+On a separate configurable timer, the monitor process queried the RDB and measures all of the below, considered to be a "typical kdb query":

 - Max trade / quote latency (time between the tick being generated in the feed process and being accessible via a query to the RDB)
 - Max aggregated trade / quote stats latency (as above - but also including the time for the aggregation engine to perform it's calculations and publish the results)